 The screens of your portafilter basket might be clogged with old coffee grounds; In that case, clean the portafilter properly.

-It could also be that you’re dosing less coffee into the basket than it’s designed for.
-If your basket is designed to hold 18 grams of coffee then you must add 18 grams or plus minus 3 grams at most.
+For example, If your basket is designed to hold 18 grams of coffee then you must add 18 grams or plus or minus 3 grams at most.

 Here’s a detailed guide on Espresso portafilters.

-A watery or thin cup of Espresso in the morning is enough for ruining your mood for the whole day.
+A watery or weak-tasting shot of Espresso in the morning is enough to ruin your mood for the whole day.

-In this article, I have discussed 8 main reasons that may result in a watery Espresso cup.
+In this article, I have discussed 7 main reasons that could result in a watery Espresso shot and how you can fix them to get a rich and creamy shot of Espresso.

-You should look after these mistakes properly and always remember the main thing while pulling a shot of Espresso; It should take 25-30 seconds.
+You should look after these mistakes properly and always remember the main thing while pulling Espresso; It should take 25-30 seconds.

 FAQs